7 Types of Learning Styles: What You Need to Know

 Breaking down large tasks into smaller, manageable ones helps them stay organized and focused.
 Solitary learners can also use tools such as digital organizers, note-taking apps, or online research databases to access information independently.

-Creating a dedicated study space free from distractions and developing effective time management techniques are also essential for solitary learners.
+Solitary learners also need to create a dedicated study space free from distractions and develop effective time management techniques.

 Social Learning Style